December 2009 -

 Belém is located 6km to the west of Lisbon city center.
 Belém is famous as the place from which many of the great Portuguese explorers set off on their voyages of discovery.
 In particular, it is the place from which Vasco da Gama departed for India in 1497.

 After Vasco da Gama opened the sea route to India and established a Portuguese trading route to the Indian Ocean, Italian dominance of trading spices with Asia declined and the Portuguese global power rose.
 Portugal was a great superpower nation for 200 years, from roughly 1500 to 1699 (16th-17th century).
-Brazil was Portugal's largest colony (and the first to become independent), much gold and wealth was brought back from Brazil during that time.Belém is where many of Lisbon's top sights are - the Belém Tower, the Monument to the Discovers, and the 16th-century Monastery of Jerónimos built on the site of a humble sailors' chapel where they spent their last night in prayer before embarking on their frightening voyages.
+Brazil was Portugal's largest colony (and the first to become independent).
+A lot of gold and wealth was brought back from Brazil during that time.Belém is where many of Lisbon's top sights are - the Belém Tower, the Monument to the Discovers, and the 16th-century Monastery of Jerónimos, built on the site of a humble sailors' chapel where they spent their last night in prayer before embarking on their frightening voyages.

-The Wikipedia page says these Portuguese-style egg custard has become available in bakeries in Macau, Hong Kong, Singapore, Malaysia and Taiwan, to name a few places.
+The Wikipedia page says this Portuguese-style egg custard has become available in bakeries in Macau, Hong Kong, Singapore, Malaysia and Taiwan, to name a few places.
 If that is the case, then the egg custard we bought in Boston's Chinatown bakery must be an alteration of this Portuguese egg custard.
-Therefore we have been eating egg custards originating from Portugal without knowing it.
+Therefore, we have been eating egg custards originating from Portugal without knowing it.

-After lunch we walked to Alfama, an old medieval Moorish district.
-Then took
+After lunch, we walked to Alfama, an old medieval Moorish district.
+Then we took

 a cab back to our hotel and strolled along the pleasant waterfront

-Argentine grilled specialty for dinner, see today's photo for detail.
+Argentine grilled specialty for dinner.
+See today's photo for details.

 Day 13 - Fatima (12/18/2009, Friday):

-Along the way we stopped at Fatima to visit the site where on 5/13/1917, three children were tending sheep when the sky lit up and a woman – Mary, the mother of Christ – appeared standing in an oak tree.
-In the midst of bloody WWI, she brought message that the peace was coming.
-The war raged on, so on the 13th day of each of of the next five months, Mary dropped in again to call for peace and to repeat three messages.
+Along the way, we stopped at Fatima to visit the site where, on 5/13/1917, three children were tending sheep when the sky lit up and a woman – Mary, the mother of Christ – appeared standing in an oak tree.
+In the midst of bloody WWI, she brought the message that peace was coming.
+The war raged on, so on the 13th day of each of the next five months, Mary dropped in again to call for peace and to repeat three messages.
 Word spread, bringing many curious pilgrims.
 The three kids – Lucia, Francisco, and Jacinta – were grilled by the authorities but the children remained convinced of what they’d seen.